ttscoff/binbundle/README.md

     -s, --sudo                       Install gems with sudo
-    -u, --user-install               Use --user-install to install gems -f, --file FILE                  Output to alternative filename (default Binfile) -v, --version                    Display version
+    -u, --user-install               Use --user-install to install gems -f, --file FILE                  Output to alternative filename (default Binfile) -l, --local                      Use installed gems instead of Binfile for gem_for and bins_for -v, --version                    Display version
     -h, --help                       Display this screen
 ```

+#### Info commands

+You can retrieve some basic info about gems and their binaries using `binbundle gem for BIN` or `binbundle bins for GEM`.
+This will read `Binfile` or any file specified by `--file` and return the requested info, either the gem associated with the given binary (BIN), or the binaries associated with the given gem name (GEM).

+Use either info command with `--local` to parse installed gems rather than a Binfile.

 ### Recommendations